Teaching Professor, American Literature and Cultureswirskip@umsl.edu

 MICHELLE SCALISE-SUGIYAMA: “reminds of Michael Crichton’s Prey”.

 SWIRSKI, Peter.
-Lem—Polemics: Essays, Letters, Provocation.
-Montreal, London: McGill-Queen’s University Press, 2013.
+Lem—Polemics: Biography, Letters, Provocation.
+Liverpool: Liverpool University Press, 2013.

 STANISLAW LEM: “Peter Swirski, a brilliant literary critic and a superb translator, deserves wide recognition as a scholar in American and Polish literatures”.